notsoocool/KonsolePortfolio/README.md

-## Custom Portfolio
+## Konsole Portfolio

-Welcome to my custom portfolio repository!
-This portfolio is built with Next.js and styled for a sleek and modern design.
+Welcome to my Konsole portfolio repository!
+This portfolio is built with Next.js and styled for a sleek and modern terminal design.

 ### Quick Start